There are many benefits to obtaining a personal loan. They can be a helpful way to make big purchases, pay an unexpected bill, and consolidate debt.

 2. Find the right lender

 Take into consideration your needs and financial situation.
-Make sure the lender offers the amount you need and offers an affordable payment plan.
+Make sure the loan company offers the amount you need and offers an affordable payment plan.
 If you have little to no credit history, look for a lender like Oportun who considers more than your credit score when you apply.
 If you know your credit score isn’t great, consider looking at lenders that offer secured and unsecured loans.
 Secured loans can be much easier to get approved for.

 3. Gather your documents